 “But I failed to fulfil the task assigned to me because I could not get close enough to the dais where Stalin sat.”

 Moses Lurie, another of today’s defendants, confessed similarly to entering Russia with the aid of an agent of the Gestapo and was assigned together with Nathan, Lurie and Dreizer to Voroshiloff.
 Their confessions, perhaps the most sensational of the afternoon session, contain the first hint ever of treason within the Red Army.
 According to their story the actual job of killing Voroshiloff was taken by Dmitri Schmidt, a high Red Army Commander, who though a Trotzky sympathizer.
 His plan, a Trotsky sympathizer.
-His plan, according to Lurie and Dreizer. was to shoot Voroshiloff cither when the Defense Commissar was at manoeuvres, or when in private
+His plan, according to Lurie and Dreizer. was to shoot Voroshiloff cither when the Defense Commissar was at manoeuvres, or when in private conference with him.

 Hardly had the session opened in a court-martial atmosphere with bayonet-armed guards mounted over the prisoners’ boxes, than Zinovieff rose and declared: